Get the Most from Parent Orientation

 them the answers.

 - Stay involved with your student's new college experience.
 Learn about the SJSU campus so

 - Don't change anything major at home while your student is away without letting them

 know.
-Your student may want to be just as involved with home matters as much as parents
+Your student may want to be involved with home matters as much as parents want

 - This is a whole new experience so encourage your student to take advantage of the